-Using geofencing in your small app lets you directly get into competition with big businesses for a fraction of the price.
-Whatever the budget is, there is a gamut of things that any small business can do with geofencing.
+Using geofencing in your small app lets you directly compete with big businesses for a fraction of the price.
+Whatever the budget is, any small business can do a gamut of things with geofencing.

 Gets Your Marketing Strategically Smarter

 Geofencing in mobile apps can be much more clever and shrewd than sending out plain notifications to consumers in the area of your business.
-The hack is that businesses are not limited to using their own locations when purchasing and setting a geofencing area.
+The hack is that companies are not limited to using their locations when purchasing and setting a geofencing area.

-For example, as a restaurant business, you can send out a notification to your consumer when he enters a food eatery.
-Or as a law firm, you send out a notification to your clients when they enter a bail or bonds office.
+For example, as a restaurant business, you can notify your consumer when he enters a food eatery.
+Or, as a law firm, you send out a notification to your clients when they enter a bail or bonds office.

-If your business if feeling particularly strategic, you could even set up your geofencing area around your competitor’s business.
+If your business feels particularly strategic, you could even set up your geofencing area around your competitor’s business.

 An Incredibly Useful Marketing Channel

-There are tons of reason why people in business are going bonkers over the geofencing phenomenon.
+There are tons of reasons why people in business are going bonkers over the geofencing phenomenon.
 It is terrific marketing and advertising tool.
-This technique helps enterprises to individually target consumers in strategic geographical areas of their concern with attractive offers such as sales, promotions, and data about their business.
-Understand how much your app will cost you and you can directly ask your developers to incorporate geofencing in your app, which will be minimally charged.
+This technique helps enterprises individually target consumers in strategic geographical areas of their concern with attractive offers such as sales, promotions, and data about their business.
+Understand how much your app will cost you, and you can directly ask your developers to incorporate geofencing in your app, which will be minimally charged.

 Many geofencing applications incorporate Google Earth, letting administrators define boundaries on top of a satellite view of a specific geographical area.
 Other applications define boundaries by longitude and latitude or through user-created and Web-based maps.